Home > Bleeding disorders > Hepatitis C & HIV > Hepatitis C > World Hepatitis Day

 You could be at risk

-Is this you or someone you know?
+Over 30 years of age?
+Do you have a bleeding disorder?
 Have you ever been tested for hep C?
 If not, now is the time to be tested – and have treatment to be cured, if you do have hep C!

 Treatment and cure